fenago/ml-scikit-keras-tensorflow/labs/lab_17.md

 networks (see
 [Figure 17-20]

-Mapping network

-:   An eight-layer MLP that maps the latent representations **z** (i.e.,
+Mapping network: An eight-layer MLP that maps the latent representations **z** (i.e.,
     the codings) to a vector **w**.
 This vector is then sent through multiple
     *affine transformations* (i.e., `Dense` layers with no activation